 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 |Happy Quail Farms||Homepage|

-The Guernica chile pepper is available in the summer and early falls months.
+Guernica chile peppers are available in the summer through fall.

 Recipes that include Guernica Chile Peppers.
 One is easiest, three is harder.